Akompalwad/Join-Us/README.md

 # Join-Us
-Interested in hacking, building and getting hands dirty with coding, come join us!
+Interested in hacking, building, developing and getting hands dirty with coding?
+Come join us!